- Search The Registry

 *Central Avenue in Los Angeles is celebrated on this date in 1920.
 This street is a major north-south thoroughfare in the central portion of Los Angeles, California.

-From approximately 1920 to 1955, Central Avenue was the heart of the African American community in Los Angeles, with active rhythm and blues and jazz music scenes.
+From 1920 to 1955, Central Avenue was the heart of the Black community in Los Angeles, with active rhythm and blues and jazz music scenes.
 Located just to the west of the Alameda Corridor, it runs south from the eastern end of the Los Angeles Civic Center down to the east side of California State University, Dominguez Hills, and terminating at East Del Amo Boulevard in Carson.

 From north to south, Central Avenue passes through Downtown Los Angeles, the areas of South Los Angeles, the city of Compton, and the city of Carson, which is part of the 17-city South Bay area of Los Angeles County.
 Central Avenue had two all-black fire stations.
 Fire Station No. 30 and Fire Station No. 14 were segregated in 1924.
 They remained segregated until 1956.
 The listing on the National Register says, "All-black fire stations were simultaneous representations of racial segregation and sources of community pride."